ragavvenkatesan/yann/docs/source/index.rst

     Yann is currently under its early phases and is presently undergoing massive development.
     Expect a lot of changes.
-Unittests are only starting to be written, therefore the coverage and travis builds are not to be completely trusted.
+Unittests are only starting to be written, therefore the coverage and travis build passes are not to be completely trusted.
 The toolbox will be formalized in the future but at this moment, the authorship, coverage and maintanence of the toolbox is under extremely limited manpower.